 Hilarious, contemporary re-imagining of Shakespeare’s most famous speech – but from a mother’s point of view!
-A highly entertaining one woman show everyone can relate to whether you are a mum, were a mum, have a mum or know a mum!
+A highly entertaining one woman show everyone can relate to whether you are a mam, were a mam, have a mam or know a mam!